Twoure/KissNetwork.bundle/README.md

 - General
   - First time the Channel runs (this means ever, not every time it starts just the first time) you need to wait about 20-30 seconds for the headers to be set.
   - If the headers are not set before Plex Framework tries to scrape the site then an error message will popup saying you need to wait until the headers are set.
   - Kissasian.com (Drama) has a very short cache time for its cookies, about 30-45 minutes.
-This can bog down the Search function since it will have to re-cache the Drama section every if 30 minutes have passed since the last time it was cached.
+This can bog down the Search function (only if Drama section enabled) since the Drama section will need re-caching after 30 minutes have passed since the last time it was cached.
 You should notice a 5 second delay if it is re-caching the Drama section (or any one of the sites, if two sites have to re-cache then it may take 10 seconds etc...).
   - Episode, Movie, VideoClip data may be incorrect depending on how the shows are archived on the Kiss sites.
 I've accounted for most variations but some info will still be incorrect.
+  - Sometimes the date the video aired only has a year.
+If this is the case then the metadata will set the originally_available_at to the current month and day with the year from the video.
+Also aired dates are when the season started or movie came out, so not the actual date the episode aired.

 - Kiss(anime, asian, cartoon) are all hosted behind Cloudflare so added a modified version of [cloudflare-scrape](https://github.com/Anorov/cloudflare-scrape) as a work around
+  - Kisscartoon has no "Mature" filter/genre so my Adult Prefs Optioin cannot filter out Adult Cartoons
   - Cover art does not load for Videos
     - Plex Framework does not allow me to set headers for directory object thumbs, still looking into this issue
     - I have added a local caching option for video bookmarks to work around cloudflare